 GHURA will remove an applicant from the waiting list upon request by the applicant family.
 In such cases no informal hearing is required.
+If an applicant fails to respond, in the manner and time frame requested an attempt by GHURA, the applicant may be withdrawn from the waiting list(s).

-If GHURA determines that the family is not eligible for admission (see Chapter 3) at any time while the family is on the waiting list the family will be removed from the waiting list.
+If GHURA determines that the family is not eligible for admission (see Chapter 3) at any time while the family is on the waiting list(s), the family will be removed from the waiting list(s).